How to copy a table from PDF to Excel: 8 methods explained

 However, it requires technical knowledge and installation, which might not be suitable for everyone.
 It's also worth noting that, like Tabula, Excalibur might struggle with PDFs containing scanned images or complex tables and doesn't support batch processing.

-4. Utilize AI-powered OCR tools to process PDFs in bulk
+4. Use AI-powered OCR tools to automate PDF data extraction

 How Nanonets differs from other data extraction software